Science Bar: “The Gut—A Second Brain?”

 Le Black-Sheep – 21 Boulevard Louis Blanc, 34000 Montpellier.

 We now know that there are 200 million neurons in the gut and that this enteric nervous system communicates closely with the central nervous system.
-Furthermore, recent studies suggest that it plays a role in the development of conditions such as obesity, immune deficiencies, sleep disorders, and certain neurodegenerative diseases.
+Furthermore, recent studies suggest that it may play a role in the development of conditions such as obesity, immune deficiencies, sleep disorders, and certain neurodegenerative diseases.

 - Jérôme Larcher, internist.